KeYProject/key-docs/docs/UsingKeyBook.md

 }
 \end{lstjava}

-When loading the file into the \keysystem, the reader may recognize a difference  between the proof obligation given in the problem file and the initial proof obligation in the \keysystem:
+When loading the file into the KeY system, the reader may recognize a difference  between the proof obligation given in the problem file and the initial proof obligation in the KeY system:
 \lstlabel{30use:birthday}

 ```